Nynxer/Mitron/README.md

-Certainly!
-Below is a README template for your "Mitron" project, with the specified link highlighted:

----

 # Mitron - Video Conferencing

 Mitron is a dynamic video conferencing application designed for efficient communication in teams and educational environments.
 Leveraging modern technologies like the Agora SDK, it ensures high-quality video and audio streams with additional features to enhance collaboration.